Skip to content

 How you make money

 There are a few different ways you can make money from licensing.
-There are royalties, fees, and an advance against royalties
+There are royalties, one-time fees, and advance against royalties.
+Let's go through each one.

 Royalties